AN ALTERNATIVE APPROACH TO

 Due to 'chasing the grade', students often spend far too long preparing a very narrow range of pieces that are overly challenging.
 These groomed performances can of course sound very impressive, but are often produced at the expense of gaining valuable musical experience through a wider range of more manageable repertoire.
 These performances do indeed create 'an illusion of progress'.

 Repertoire Awards naturally encourages a process over outcome approach.
 By focussing on productivity at a quick study level, the ambiguity of a students true playing level quickly disappears.
-A teacher can then strategically and occasionally drop in repertoire at a slightly higher level in order to advance a their overall progress.
-As as a student's abilities grow, higher level repertoire will naturally become quick study pieces.
+A teacher can then strategically and occasionally drop in repertoire at a slightly higher level in order to advance their overall progress.
+As a student's abilities grow, higher level repertoire will naturally become quick study pieces.
 This robust process can then continue indefinitely.

 Students can start at the lowest grade and work upwards, or, they can jump straight in at their natural quick study level.
 They should avoid aiming higher than the grade at which they can learn a piece in 1 to 2 weeks, as they may struggle to learn and polish their 4 pieces in time.
 Remember, the aim of Repertoire Awards is to gain playing experience and musical knowledge by frequently learning new pieces with different keys, expressive qualities and technical requirements.